CS200-S25/Assignment1/README.md

 - [ ] Starting your game development to put your learning into practice in a creative way

 ## Part 1: Code Tracing
-In this section, you will read and interpret Java code and answer questions about common mistakes in Java syntax.
-Complete the questions in Part1.txt.
+In this part, you will read and interpret Java code and trace programs by hand.
+Print and complete the questions in Assignment1_Part1.pdf.

 Goals:
- * Comprehend Java code and understand how to trace through code segments in Java.
+ * Comprehend Java code and understand how to trace through code segments in Java
+ * Practice with memory models and tracing programs by hand
+ * Understanding data type conversions, return statements, and core Java syntax

 ## Part 2: Fixing Mistakes
 Complete the questions in Mistakes.java.
 By the end of this task, Mistakes.java should compile and run smoothly.